berryamin/Python/Python-3/Doc/glossary.rst

    function
       A series of statements which returns some value to a caller.
-It can also be passed zero or more arguments which may be used in the execution of the body.
-See also :term:`argument` and :term:`method`.
+It can also be passed zero or more :term:`arguments <argument>` which may be used in the execution of the body.
+See also :term:`parameter`, :term:`method`, and the :ref:`function` section.

+   function annotation
+      An arbitrary metadata value associated with a function parameter or return value.
+Its syntax is explained in section :ref:`function`.
+Annotations may be accessed via the :attr:`__annotations__` special attribute of a function object.

+      Python itself does not assign any particular meaning to function annotations.
+They are intended to be interpreted by third-party libraries or tools.
+See :pep:`3107`, which describes some of their potential uses.

    __future__
       A pseudo-module which programmers can use to enable new language features